ccarruitero/makemehapi/exercises/handling/problem.md

 -----------------------------------------------------------------
 ##HINTS

-This exercise requires you to install the `inert` module, which is a hapi plugin for serving static files and directories.
+This exercise requires you to install the `@hapi/inert` module, which is a hapi plugin for serving static files and directories.
 You'll need to register the plugin in your code in order to serve static files:

 ```js
 var Inert = require('@hapi/inert');